 Can you see how powerful this method is?
 Before, you would just try out tips and hope they worked.
 It was like throwing things at the wall to see if they stuck.
 And when they did, you never knew why.

 But now, armed with the knowledge of the Monster Method Framework, you have a deeper understanding of what’s really going on, and therefore can zero in on the tips and methodologies that have the best chances of helping you, which means you get back to writing more quickly.
 And that’s the point, right?

 Of course, there may be times when you need help diagnosing your writer’s block.
 And, if that’s the case, I’m here for you.
 You can easily book time with me to discuss your needs by going to authorneering.com/schedule.

 I hope you enjoyed this episode of The Author’s Switch.
 If you did, please give it a thumbs up or positive review on the platform you experienced it on.
 I invite you to subscribe to my YouTube channel, as well.

 And stay tuned for the next episode coming up in August, in which I will be talking with Dave Reed, author of dark, epic, fantasy fiction, who will be talking about how to tell and structure a story.
 If you are a fiction writer, this is a must-catch episode!

 In other news, starting in September, The Author Switch will become a weekly podcast with three author interviews each month!

 The Author Switch is a podcast dedicated to helping experts, entrepreneurs, and small business owners turn on The Author Switch — and keep it on — so that they can leverage the power of books to take their businesses to a whole new dimension.
-You can learn more about the show on its page.
+Learn more about the show and where it is available on its page.